 Our website includes key information for providers who treat Veterans with PTSD.
-See the navigation menu on the left of this page for the Center's main areas of content.
+See the main navigation menu on this page for the Center's additional content.
 If you have any questions please feel free to contact us.

 If you are new to treating PTSD, these resources will help you get up to date on assessment and treatment basics.

 - Our PTSD 101 course PTSD Overview provides a detailed description of the diagnostic criteria, risk factors and evidence-based treatments for PTSD.

 - The Assessment Overview page includes basic information, relevant PTSD 101 courses and training information as well as links to assessment measures.

-- Our fact sheet Clinician's Guide to Medications for PTSD offers recommendations for best prescribing practices in the treatment of PTSD.
+- The Clinician's Guide to Medications for PTSD offers recommendations for best prescribing practices in the treatment of PTSD.

 These resources can help you get started in learning evidence-based treatments for PTSD:

 - Our PTSD 101 Curriculum and Continuing Education offerings provide background information on the best treatments for PTSD.

 - CPTWeb offers web-based learning of Cognitive Processing Therapy (CPT).
 This training has particular focus on military and combat-related PTSD, although principles and methods work for any type of PTSD-related trauma, including military.
 There is a fee for this training.

 - Cognitive Processing Therapy for Posttraumatic Stress Disorder offers information and resources to assist licensed mental health professionals achieve provider status.